Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             of potential riboswitches or RNA thermometers.
 Default is 10.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
-                            The number of nucleotides of ribosome binding site can be different with AGGAGG.
+                            The number of nucleotides of Shine-Dalgarno sequence allow to be different with AGGAGG.
 Default is 2.
       --start_codon START_CODON [START_CODON ...], -ac START_CODON [START_CODON ...]
                             The types of start codon.
 If multiple types need to be assigned, please use space to separate them.
 Default is ATG.
       --max_dist_rbs MAX_DIST_RBS, -Mr MAX_DIST_RBS
                             The maximum distance (nucleotides) between ribosome
-                            binding site and start codon.
+                            binding site (Shine-Dalgarno sequence) and start
+                            codon.
 Default is 14.
       --min_dist_rbs MIN_DIST_RBS, -mr MIN_DIST_RBS
                             The minimum distance (nucleotides) between ribosome
-                            binding site and start codon.
+                            binding site (Shine-Dalgarno sequence) and start
+                            codon.
 Default is 5.

 - **Output files**